treefrog98/Atom-reddit-bot/README.md

 # basic_reddit_bot
-Basic Reddit Bot that replies based on the key word atom
+A reddit bot that replies based on the key word atom